Airole

-Airole (Airöe, locally Airöre) is a comune (municipality) in the Province of Imperia in the Italian region of Liguria, located about 130 km southwest of Genoa and about 40 km west of Imperia, on the border with France.
+Airole (Airöe, locally Airöre) is a municipality (comune) in the province of Imperia in the Italian region of Liguria, about 130 km southwest of Genoa and 40 km west of Imperia, on the border with France.
 As of 31 December 2004, it had a population of 461 and an area of 14.8 km2.

-The municipality of Airole contains the frazioni (subdivisions, mainly villages and hamlets) Collabassa, case Noceire, and case Giauma.
+The municipality of Airole contains the villages (frazioni) of Collabassa, Noceire, and Giauma.

 Airole borders the following municipalities: Breil-sur-Roya (France), Dolceacqua, Olivetta San Michele, and Ventimiglia.